JFtechOfficial/ultimate-ambilight-setup/README.md

 ## ⚙️ Configuration
-You can manually configure all the .json files before the execution in the `install.sh` script (instead of using the interactive terminal via the `-i` argument).
+You can manually configure all the .json files you want to install before the execution of the `install.sh` script instead of using the interactive terminal via the `-i` argument.
+In both cases you'll have to provide the same information.
 You can also change any configuration value after the [installation](#-installation) process.
 If you do, please remember to reboot your device afterwards
 ```shell
 sudo reboot
 ```